jules2689/trudeau/docs/2020-04-20/q_a.md

 **Question**:

-What did you think when you learned about the degree of planning in this terrible crime?does it concern you someone could create such a good fake?
+What did you think when you learned about the degree of planning in this terrible crime? does it concern you someone could create such a good fake?

 **Answer**:

 I think as we learn more about this we'll have to ask ourselves many questions about how it happened and what we can do to keep communities safe in the future.
-My first thoughts when I heard of this tragedy yesterday and saw the numbers climb in terms of victims, My first thought was for nova Scotians, who for the most part know each other so much.
+My first thoughts when I heard of this tragedy yesterday and saw the numbers climb in terms of victims, My first thought was for Nova Scotians, who for the most part know each other so much.
-They are such a connected group that I know the vast majority of nova Scotians will have a direct link with one or more of the many victims.
+They are such a connected group that I know the vast majority of Nova Scotians will have a direct link with one or more of the many victims.
 The entire province and the entire country is grieving right now as we come to grips with something that is absolutely unimaginable.

 ---

 **Question**:

-Kevin Gallagher CTV news.
+Kevin Gallagher, CTV news.
 Prime Minister, as we're talking about the tragedy in nova scotiaand Canadians living under strict public health guidelines, how appropriate is it to bring back parliament.
 Why can't your government reach a deal on this?